KweeziSQ/ThinkFlow-Kernels/README.md

 🤝 Acknowledgments

-Developed as the core optimization engine for the KZ AI 2.0 Nano project.
+Developed as the core optimization engine for the KZ AI 2.0 project.
 Special thanks to the Triton community for providing the tools to make high-level CUDA programming accessible.

 📜 License

 MIT License.
 Feel free to use, modify, and distribute in your own projects.